Newton, Northamptonshire

-Newton, sometimes called Newton in the Willows, is a small village in Northamptonshire.
-The village, in the Ise valley, is in the civil parish of Newton and Little Oakley which had a population at the 2001 census of 147, decreasing to 126 at the 2011 Census.
+Newton, sometimes called Newton in the Willows, is a small village and former civil parish, now in the parish of Newton and Little Oakley, in the North Northamptonshire district, in the ceremonial county of Northamptonshire, England.
+The village is in the Ise valley.
+Newton and Little Oakley had a population at the 2001 census of 147, decreasing to 126 at the 2011 Census.
 It has a combined parish council with Geddington.

 The villages name means 'New farm/settlement'.

 The Grade II* listed parish church of St Faith in Newton is now deconsecrated.
 It is largely 14th century, with a 15th-century tower and chancel of 1858 by William Slater.
 The novelist J. L. Carr fought to prevent the redundancy of the church.
-The church building was run as Newton Field Centre, an educational centre but closed as unviable in 2018 and has only one trustee.
+The church building was run as Newton Field Centre, an educational centre primarily concerned with the promotion of environmental understanding through field studies, but closed in 2018.
+The Newton-in-the-Willows Trust, a registered charity which has owned the building since 1974, decided to sell the property.
+In 2023, a planning application was approved for conversion to a house.

 A dovecote, northeast of the church, is a Grade I listed building; it is described as an "outstanding dovecote, exhibiting craftsmanship of the highest quality".
 It was associated with a mansion of the Tresham family.

 In 1607, Newton was the site of the suppression of the Midland Revolt, a peasants' revolt against enclosure; at least 46 rebels were killed.
 A memorial has been erected by the church where prisoners were held.

+Civil parish

+On 1 April 1967, Little Oakley was transferred to Newton when the parish of Oakley was abolished.
+On 1 September 1996, the new parish was renamed to "Newton & Little Oakley".
+In 1961 the parish of Newton (prior to the merger) had a population of 96.